 Nominations of self or colleagues will include:

-- Nominee Narrative (statement/reflections of contributions)
+- Narrative/Letter (statement/reflections of contributions) - required

 - Start early!
 Make sure to provide nominee ample time to provide you with an updated resume.
 This will also allow you sufficient time to develop a strong letter of recommendation.